Skip to main content

 Kindly RSVP: [email protected] or (212) 967-4899

-We are pleased to present the premier exhibition for Japanese painter Ikuro Yagi in the United States later this fall.
-Spanning works from 1984 to 2009, Yagi debuts overseas some of the greatest masterpieces created in his long career.
+We are pleased to present the premier exhibition for Japanese painter Ikuro Yagi in the United States this fall.
+Spanning works from 1984 to 2009, this overseas debut showcases some of the greatest masterpieces created throughout his long career.
 More than 15 painted and collaged works on Japanese washi paper, wood panels, and canvas speak to a universal language of nature and city life in Japan through the visual medium of sumi ink and nihonga.
 The permeating theme of Yagi’s paintings is the unspoken healing effect of nature on the human soul; a gentle reminder that endless kindness is at the fingertips.
 The artist will travel to New York from Japan for an opening reception commemorating his first solo show in the U.S.

 To learn more, click here.